 5 Major tips for all business planning

 - Form follows function.
 Like anything else in business, a business plan should be judged good or bad not in a vacuum but in its business context with its specific business objective.
 Most of the online discussion about business plans is focused on business plans related to seeking investment, and I’m going to make the assumption in this answer that you are asking about those.
 But in real life, the plan related to seeking investment is a subset, a special case.
 Most real business plans are about managing a business and need a lot less description and research than the business plan related to seeking investment.
-In most cases, a fits the business purpose best.
+In most cases, a lean business plan fits the business purpose best.

 - Projections are important not for their actual numbers as much as for their presentation of drivers, relationships between growth and spending, key spending priorities, sales aspirations, and assumptions related to cash flow.
 They have to be solid and integrated, but accuracy is much more a matter of transparent assumptions than accurately predicting the future.